jason-fox/fox.jason.passthrough.pandoc/README.md

 To download a copy follow the instructions on the [Install page](https://github.com/jgm/pandoc/blob/master/INSTALL.md)

+If running DITA-OT with the Oxygen editor on Mac OS, if you start Oxygen from the Terminal using `sh oxygen.sh` in the Oxygen installation folder, when Oxygen runs the DITA OT, the build file manages to run the `pandoc` executable.
+Starting Oxygen by double clicking it's shortcut in the Finder, does not work reliably, it works only if the path to the pandoc executable `/usr/local/bin/pandoc` is fully specified in the build file.
+`process_pandoc.xml`

 ## Usage

 To mark a file to be passed through for **Pandoc** processing, label it with `format="pandoc"` within the `*.ditamap` as